About obstructive sleep apnoea

 Many children snore, but most children don’t have obstructive sleep apnoea.

-Yes.
-If your child snores, and you notice she’s also gasping and struggling for breath while sleeping, you should take her to your GP.
+If your child seems to be very tired during the day and you notice they’re also gasping and struggling for breath while sleeping, you should take them to your GP.

 Tests for obstructive sleep apnoea

 Some children might have an oximetry test.
-This test also measures your child’s heart rate and oxygen levels while he’s sleeping, but it can be done at home.
+This test also measures your child’s heart rate and oxygen levels while they’re sleeping, but it can be done at home.

 Obstructive sleep apnoea treatment

-Treatment for obstructive sleep apnoea depends on what the cause is.
+Treatment for obstructive sleep apnoea depends on its cause.

-If enlarged adenoids or tonsils are the cause, doctors usually recommend surgery to remove them.
+If your child has severe sleep apnoea caused by enlarged adenoids or tonsils, doctors usually recommend tonsillectomy surgery to remove them.

-If your doctor thinks hay fever or allergy is the cause, the doctor might suggest a trial of nasal corticosteroids or medication for a few weeks.
+If your doctor thinks hay fever or allergy is the cause, the doctor might suggest a trial of corticosteroid nose spray or antihistamines for a few weeks.

 If obesity is part of the cause, your doctor will recommend a weight and exercise program.

-Some children who have special medical conditions or severe cases of obstructive sleep apnoea might need to use a Continuous Positive Airways Pressure (CPAP) machine.
+Some children who have special medical conditions or severe cases of obstructive sleep apnoea might use a Continuous Positive Airways Pressure (CPAP) machine.
+This is a machine that delivers a constant flow of pressurised air into your child’s nose and throat through a mask.
+Your child wears the mask at night, and the pressurised air flow helps to keep their airways open during breathing.
 Your child will see a sleep specialist or respiratory physician to arrange this.